Okhtyrka: Miraculous icon of Okhtyrka

 The news of the miracles of the icon spread to the Imperial Court.
 The Mother of God appeared in a vivid dream to the widow Baroness von Veydel, who visited Okhtyrka in 1748.
 The Lady told her that her days were numbered and ordered her to give away her estate, distributing it to the needy, and promised protection to her two young daughters.
-The baroness rushed to distribute the property and actually died five days later.
+The baroness rushed to distribute the property and died five days later.
 The news about this reached the Empress, and Elizabeth took the orphans to the court, raised them and married one to Count Panin, and the other to Count Chernyshov.
 Both of them made generous contributions to the cathedral, where the icon remained until the day they died.

-In 1751 the Holy Synod decided to honor the icon of Okhtyrka as miraculous.
+In 1751 the Holy Synod honored the icon of Okhtyrka as miraculous.
 In 1753 Empress Elizabeth donated funds and a stone Cathedral of the Holy Virgin was erected where the icon was found.
-The icon was kept in the Cathedral until its abduction in 1903 during its voyage to St. Petersburg for restoration.
+The icon was kept in the cathedral until its theft in 1903 during its voyage to St. Petersburg for restoration.

-It is unknown how the holy icon found its way to Harbin, but that's where it was acquired by S A Stepanov.
-According to the Harbin Archpriest Nikolai Trufanova, who repeatedly visited Okhtyrka icon in Okhtyrka it was the very icon that had gone missing.
-He confirmed that Stepanov acquired that very same wonder-working icon of Okhtyrka.
+The icon found its way to Harbin, and was acquired by S A Stepanov.
+According to the Harbin Archpriest Nikolai Trufanova, who repeatedly visited the Okhtyrka icon in Okhtyrka, it was the icon that had gone missing.
+He confirmed that Stepanov acquired the icon of Okhtyrka.
 In the 1950s, the son of Stepanov brought it to Brazil and then to San Francisco, where he gave it to the Committee of the Russian Orthodox youth as a blessing.
 Then Okhtyrka icon was placed under the jurisdiction of Sydney Archbishop Hilarion (Kapral).